-It is common to see chapped lips in babies, especially during winters.
+Chapped lips in babies are a common concern for many parents, especially during winter.
 It may be more prevalent in places with low humidity.
 Babies who naturally tend to lick their lips may also experience chapped lips.
 While adults commonly use lip balms to manage their dry lips, are they safe for babies as well?

 Read this post as we talk about the causes, home remedies, and prevention of a baby’s dry and chapped lips.